gcastill0/go-integration-playground/tasks/task1-jsonfix/README.md

 ## Conclusion

 In this task we treated JSON correctness as a small, testable pipeline: parse first, then prove it.
-By validating syntax with command-line tools like `jq` and wiring Super-linter to gate every push and pull request, we ensure that malformed documents never make it past review.
+By validating syntax with command-line tools like `jq`.
+Wiring Super-linter offers an automated gate on every push and pull requests to ensure that malformed documents never make it past review.

 We then documented the exact grammar violations and demonstrated the minimal, targeted fixes needed to restore a well-formed structure.

 <br>
 <br>